JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 4. Gibson SG Standards (not tribute) can be had for $800
 5. Washburn USA Idol can be had for $500
 6. Dean Zelinsky or DBZ boutique guitars can be had for under $1000 (some even new)
+7. Schecter USA can be had for $1500 or less and are impeccable and beautiful
+8. Schecter solo ii custom is like ec1000

  Other Value Secrets
 Some other keywords to use to find values: